 A scholarship is a form of financial aid that does not need to be repaid.
 Scholarship eligibility may be need-based (as determined by the FAFSA - Free Application for Federal Student Aid) or merit-based.
-You're encouraged to apply for scholarships as part of your financial aid plan.

 The BU Emergency Scholarship is available to provide funding for qualified students who are confronted with an emergency financial need that, if not met, could result in an inability to complete classes.
 Please note: poor use of financial aid funding, credit card debt, enrollment in summer/winter, or receiving a small amount of grants does not constitute an emergency.
 This scholarship is for true emergencies only and is not meant as a supplement to your financial aid package.
 Deadline varies based on funding availability.